Mandolaro/WorkManager/README.md

 # WorkManager
 A centralized way to organize your files in a stay-at-home setting.
+A Hack I made for Mhacks 14.
+It is used to manage your files efficiently.